 Exploring Watercolor Painting Textures

-Watercolor is a versatile medium, but adding texture can make your paintings more dynamic.
+Watercolor is a versatile medium, but adding texture can make paintings more dynamic.

-The way water and pigment interact creates organic patterns that add depth and movement to your artwork.
+The way water and pigment interact creates organic patterns that add depth and movement to the artwork.

 - Enhance depth and dimension